 Client: EmpowHer NY

-To create each frame of the Skindeep animation, thousands of newspaper articles about racial discrimination and violence, from the 1920s to today were used as canvases to tell this incredibly emotional story.
-Each hand-drawn watercolor frame was created by Black women illustrators.
+Each frame of the Skindeep animation was illustrated on top of thousands of newspaper articles on racial discrimination and violence, spanning from the 1920s to today.
 To further reinforce the watery atmosphere of the film, The YOUTH developed a new technique filming reflections of the drawings through a water-filled aquarium.

 Sleeplessness has risen dramatically since the start of the pandemic with people lying in bed, scrolling through their feeds, and unable to shut off their brains.
 This habit of doomscrolling is so deeply ingrained that it is impossible to break.
 Instead of fighting the habit, we asked ourselves if it could be turned into a solution.
 The realization?
 Scrolling isn’t the problem — it’s the content you scroll through that is the problem.
 So we invented and launched Scrollaby, the digital lullaby hidden within your social feed that is scientifically designed to get you off of your social feed and falling asleep.